-ChildNet, Inc. will utilize the analysis of findings from the FY 2016-2017 Quality Case Reviews and performance trends over time for the implementation process for the FY 2017-2018 Annual Performance and Quality Improvement Plan.
+ChildNet, Inc. will utilize the analysis of findings from the FY 2018-2019 Quality Case Reviews and performance trends over time as well as the DCF Contract Oversight Desk Reviews (2019) findings for the implementation process for the FY 2019-2020 Annual Performance and Quality Improvement Plan.